 As a sixteen-year-old boy wrestling with a colt to get it untangled from its tie strap, I broke my foot.
-For several weeks I was laid up and an elderly "Conference" Mennonite neighbour brought me books to read from his church library.
-One of them was a book about Martin Luther called A Monk in Armour.
+For several weeks I was laid up and an elderly neighbour brought me books to read from his church library.
+One of them, a book about Martin Luther called A Monk in Armour, moved me deeply.